MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

 3. You can now import the file from step 2 into Azure API Management.

-    The full process is described in [Import and publish](/azure/api-management/import-and-publish) but the following steps will get you started:
+    The full process is described in the [import and publish](/azure/api-management/import-and-publish) article.
+You can also follow the steps below to import your file:

     1. In the Azure portal, navigate to your API Management instance.
     2. Select **APIs** from the left-hand menu.
     3. Select **OpenAPI** tile.